-The schedule of expenditures of federal awards includes the federal grant activity of Cumberland University and is presented on the accrual basis of accounting.
-The information in this schedule is presented in accordance with the requirements of the Uniform Guidance
+The accompaning schedule of federal awards includes the federal grant activity of Cumberland University and is presented on the same basis of accounting as Cumberland University's financial statements.
+The information in this schedule is presented in accordance with the reqirements of the Uniform Guidance.